Quantaly/onedrive_mass_upload/README.md

 But I needed to back up some files off a Raspberry Pi NAS and felt like doing it the fancy way.

 Update: It worked for a few hours, then had a conniption fit.
+There was apparently an "unhandled exception," though it told me nothing about said exception, and upload_state.json was left completely empty for some reason.
 Ended up going and grabbing the hard drive to drag and drop with anyway.
 0/10, do not recommend.

 ## Usage
 First (after `pub get`), create an upload_state.json file by running